ternava/Incremental-build/README.md

 - **Step 12:** To stop the container, type `Ctrl+C` twice in the terminal or quit the notebooks.

+#### 4.3.
+A COMPLETE reproduction

+The previous example was real, but with only first 3 configurations in the system _x264_.

-This was just an illustrative example.
-But, the exact same steps should be followed to build all configurations in batch 1 or barch 2 of a given system.
+The exact same steps should be followed to build all 20 configurations in batch 1 or barch 2 of each 5 systems.
+This should be done one by one.
+For instance, to reproduce a complete experiment with _sqlite_ follow these steps:

-- **Step 13:** In that case, check if you are in the path of cloned project, that is, within the `Incremental-build` folder (as shown in **Step 2**).
+- **Step A:** Check if you are in the path of cloned project, that is, within the `Incremental-build` folder (as shown in **Step 3**).
-- **Step 14:** As mentioned in **Step 3**, you can switch to a specific branch, depending with which project you want to experiment.
+- **Step B:** As mentioned in **Step 4**, you can switch to the sqlite specific branch `git checkout inc-build-sqlite`.
-- **Step 15:** In whichever 5 project branches that you are, you can decide to experiment with the Batch 1 or Batch 2 of its configurations.
+- **Step C:** In whatever 5 project branches you are, you need to decide to experiment with the Batch 1 or Batch 2 of its configurations.
 To switch between batches, open the file `/scripts/options.py` with an editor or type `nano -l scripts/options.py` in the terminal.
-Then, as explained in the comment in lines 14-16, you can switch between batches by changing the line 18.
+Then, as explained in the comment in lines 14-16, you can make the necessary modification in line 18.
+Save it and exit with `Ctrl+D`.
-- **Step 16:**  Repeat **Step 4 - Step 12**.
+- **Step D:**  Repeat **Step 5 - Step 12**.

-Aside notes:
-- Restart the existing container: `docker start -i containercurl`
+- Repeat **Step A - Step C** for each Batch with configurations within a given subject system and for each system.

+**ASIDE NOTE:** As explained in [Required resources](https://github.com/ternava/Incremental-build#14-required-resources), the required disk space is quite considerable.
+But, after getting the results and saving them in the host for one subject system (or even for one batch of configurations), you can delete containers and images by typing:

 - Delete all containers: `docker rm -f $(docker ps -a -q)`
 - Delete all images: `docker rmi -f $(docker images -a -q)`

-### How to obtain the artifact package

 ### How to reproduce the results presented in the paper